Skip to content

 For periodic systems, edges include shift vectors that indicate how many

-unit cells to traverse when computing distances between connected particles.
+cells to traverse when computing distances between connected particles.

 Type Parameters: